ani03sha/microgpt-java/docs/CONCEPTS.md

 The goal is simple: **given a sequence of characters, predict the next character**.

 We train on a list of names (e.g. `emma`, `olivia`, `noah`).
-After training, the model generates new names that look plausible — it has learned the statistical patterns of how characters follow each other in names.
+After training, the model generates new names that look plausible, thus, it has learned the statistical patterns of how characters follow each other in names.

 **Why names?** They are short, structured enough to show real learning, but simple enough to train from scratch in minutes.

 **Autoregressive generation**: at inference time, we feed the model a context, sample the next character, append it to the context, and repeat — generating one character at a time.
 This is called *autoregressive* because each output becomes part of the next input.

 **Loss metric — Negative Log-Likelihood (NLL)**: